Maverick Author

 About Rob Mallan

 Rob Mallan is a distinguished leadership coach, speaker, and movement builder whose career spans decades of connecting people and creating platforms for transformative impact.
-As a leadership expert specializing in what he calls "Dream Broker Leadership," Rob has coached everyone from inner-city youth to professional athletes, entertainers, and civic leaders—and has collaborated with Michael Jackson, Daryl Strawberry, and Tampa Mayor Bob Buckhorn.
+As a leadership expert specializing in what he calls Dream Broker Leadership, Rob has coached individuals from inner-city youth to professional athletes, entertainers, and civic leaders—and has had the privilege of collaborating with remarkable people, including Michael Jackson on the You Are Not Alone campaign, Darryl Strawberry as he spoke to teens in public schools and prisons, and Mayor Bob Buckhorn on citywide outreaches that united an entire community.

 Chapter: "Why The Best Leaders Are Brokers, Not Grinders"